sanketsurve/github-slideshow/_posts/0000-01-02-sanketsurve.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Sanket Surve's slide!"
 ---
 Replace line 5 of the file with something better
 Use the left arrow to go back!